Trend Following Swing Strategies

 Summary: Trend Following Checklist

-- Confirm established trend with Market Pulse (Green/Yellow or Orange/Red)
+- Confirm an established trend with Market Pulse (Green/Yellow or Orange/Red)

 - Scanner filter: Daily Conservative, Conviction 75+, WITH alignment

-- Wait for FP or TC signal type (pullback in trend)
+- Wait for an FP signal type (pullback in the trend)

-- Visual confirmation on Symbol Page (pullback to VB entry)
+- Visually confirm on the Symbol Page (pullback to VB entry)

 - Stop: VB stop level (strict discipline)